Writers in Paris: A literary Emperor in Lutetia (4th century)

 Before Paris was Paris, while it was still Lutetia, a middle-sized provincial town of the Roman Empire, it was the home of an important writer and philosopher: the Roman Emperor Julian.
 The nephew of the Emperor Constantine, he arrived in Lutetia in February 358 at the age of twenty-five as commander of the Roman armies in Gaul.
 He was raised to the title of Emperor by his soldiers in 360, and thereafter spent his summers on military campaigns in different parts of the Empire, and his winters in Paris, in the Roman governor's palace on the Ile de la Cité where the Conciergerie is located today.
 His writings were mostly philosophical, largely criticism of the new religion of Christianity, which had recently appeared in Gaul, but he also wrote about nature, geography, and his philosophy of life.
-He was killed in battle against the Persians in 363; and later was given the posthumous title of Julian the Apostate by the Catholic Church.
+He was killed in battle against the Persians in 363 and was later given the posthumous title of Julian the Apostate by the Catholic Church.